Programs

 Occupational therapy is the art and science of facilitating human participation in occupation (i.e., self-care, leisure and work tasks) to restore, reinforce and enhance performance, facilitate learning of skills and functions essential for adaptation and productivity, diminish pathology, and promote health.
 Occupational therapists use self-care, work, homemaking, play and leisure activities as therapeutic occupations.

-The Department of Occupational Therapy and Occupational Science offers the following programs:
+The Department of Occupational Therapy and Occupational Science offers the following academic programs:

 Occupational Therapy (M.S.)
 Program

-If you do not have a degree in Occupational Therapy and are looking to enter the profession with a master's degree, please explore our Occupational Therapy Master's Degree program.
+If you already hold or are earning an undergraduate degree and are looking to enter the profession with a graduate degree qualifying you for certification as an Occupational Therapist, please explore our Occupational Therapy Master's Degree program.

-If you do not have a degree in Occupational Therapy and are looking to enter the profession with advanced leadership skills and experiences, please explore our Entry-Level Occupational Therapy Doctorate program.
+If you already hold or are earning an undergraduate degree and are looking to enter the Occupational Therapy profession with advanced leadership skills and experiences, please explore our Entry-Level Occupational Therapy Doctorate program.

 If you are currently a licensed Occupational Therapist with a master’s degree, earn your Doctorate in our part time, online Post-Professional Doctorate program for practicing clinicians.